Plantain Lovely Hash

 • Cook the eggs to your liking in the butter with some salt and pepper

-• To serve, put plantain/sweet potato hash over the arugula, top with egg, sprinkle on the goat feta cheese, and serve with lemon wedge
+• To serve, put plantain/sweet potato hash over the arugula, top with egg, sprinkle on the feta cheese, and serve with lemon wedge

 Stay briny,